-At Instagram, users can see the code for the product in the image caption.
-They can also visit the influencers curated page on the ASOS website through a tracked link.
-Meanwhile, at Pinterest, images are directly linked to the product’s page.
+On Instagram, users can see the code for the product in the image caption.
+They can also visit the influencer's curated page on the ASOS website through a tracked link.
+Meanwhile, at Pinterest, images are directly linked to the product's page.

 With the help of social media influencers, the company releases content that their consumers can appreciate.

 (Pro-Tip: Supercharge influencer marketing by incorporating a referral program.
 Try ReferralCandy free.)

 4. Remarkable focus on corporate responsibility- started the ASOS foundation

 ASOS definitely wants to make an impact.
 This is why the fashion brand has placed an emphasis on advocacy, particularly on providing opportunities for disadvantaged youth.